prantlf/grunt-html-dom-snapshot/README.md

 In addition, recent versions can save "screenshots" of browser viewport at the same time to support visual testing by comparing the look of the page with the baseline picture.
 Actually, this task is quickly evolving to offer end-to-end test capabilities too.

+See the [migration documentation] about compatibility of older versions with the latest v4.

 Additional Grunt tasks, which are usually used to support test automation:

 * [grunt-accessibility] - checks accessibility of HTML markup according to the [WCAG] standard